MarshallStatistics/MarshallStatistics.github.io/_pages/networks.md

 favicon: "/favicon.ico"
 ---
 I am currently in the process of putting some notes together on networks and graph theory.
 Please do let me know your thoughts or improvements either via X / Twitter or LinkedIn.
 I hope these notes are useful!
 <p style="font-family: 'Brush Script MT', cursive; text-align: right; font-size: 24px;">- Dan</p>

+# An introduction to undirected networks

+Networks are used to describe many real-world phenomena such as the interaction within social structures and the mapping of transport links connecting cities.
+Throughout this section, we shall introduce the fundamental concepts of network theory.

 {% for post in site.tags.networks %}
   <article class="post">